harryf/comedy/docs/_shows/20190720_SevenFriday_20th_July_2019.md

 > That's that white privilege we've been talking about.
 >
-> That was hilarious.
-Very nice.
+> That was hilarious, very nice.
 >
 > Ladies and gentlemen, we have one act left tonight.
 >
-> I know, oh my god.
-Oh, it's over.
-It's almost over.
+> I know, oh my god, oh, it's over, it's almost over.
 >
-> We have one last act tonight, everybody.
+> We have one last act tonight, everybody,
 >
-> And this guy is very funny.
-He's originally from the UK.
+> and this guy's very funny.
 >
-> He's been living here four years.
-He's done our shows before.
+> He's originally from the UK, he's been living here
 >
-> Ladies and gentlemen, make some noise for your last act tonight.
+> four years, he's done our shows before.
 >
-> Harry Fox, everybody!
+> Ladies and gentlemen, make some noise
 >
-> So my name is actually Harry Fuchs.
+> for your last act tonight, Harry Fox, everybody!
 >
-> It's a German name.
+> - So my name is actually Harry Fooks.
 >
-> Spelled F-U-C-K-S. I repeat, F-U-C-K-S.
+> It's a German name, spelled F-O-O-C-K-S.
 >
-> But with English speakers like this, a lot of you think my name is Harry Fox.
+> I repeat, F-O-O-C-K-S, but with English speakers like this,
 >
+> a lot of them think my name is Harry Fux.
+>
-> My name is not Harry Fox.
+> But my name is not Harry Fux.
 >
 > In my family, when we have a family get-together,
 >